Bringing Chamber Music to Midland Since 1999

 The church at Grove and Gordon served the festival well until 2005.
 Chapel Lane Presbyterian Church became the festival’s new home because of uncertain availability of the old building.
 St. John’s Episcopal Church is also acoustically fine, and is disability-accessible as well.
 The festival, a secular organization, rents use of the church for concerts and enjoys a warm and supportive relationship with the St. John’s staff and congregation.

-Members of the board of directors are Robin Von Wald, Director; Larry Carbary, President; Grant Von Wald; Secretary, Marilyn Gillett, Treasurer; Roberta Kennedy; George Widiger; Tom Peterson, Colin Wood and Fred Buchholz.
+Members of the board of directors are Robin Von Wald, Director; Larry Carbary, President; Grant Von Wald, Acting Treasurer; Roberta Kennedy, George Widiger, Tim Lemke, Colin Wood, Fred Buchholz and Aaron Borer.

 Founded in 1998 by Lois Palen, the Grove Music Festival is a non-profit arts organization that brings professional jazz and chamber music programming to Midland.
-The Fall 2024 concert marked the 25th year of classical and jazz concerts presented by the festival.
-Recent artists include the Chamber Soloists of Detroit with Pauline Martin and Jeremy Crosmer.
+The 2026 season marks the 27th year of Grove Music Festival bringing celebrated music to the Midland community.
+Recent artists include the Fulton Chamber Players of Chicago and Trio Ghidorah.

-A huge thank you to our local business sponsors!
+A huge thank you to our local business and individual sponsors!

 A special thank you to the Rollin M. Gerstacker Foundation, as well as Underwriters Neil and Annmarie Hawkins.